-- 1. Information about You.
+- 1. Information about me.
 Fill in your name, address (if not protected), date of birth, occupation, and length of time in Arizona. - 2.
-Information about Your Spouse.
-Fill in your spouse's name, address, (if not protected) date of birth, occupation, and length of time in Arizona. - 3.
-Information about Your Marriage.
-Fill in the date that you were married, and the city and state where you were married.
-If you do not know this information, and you were married in Yuma County, you may get a copy of your marriage license from the Clerk of Superior Court records located at 250 West Second Street, Yuma, AZ.
-If you were married in another county in Arizona, go to the Clerk of Superior Court in the county seat where you were married.
+Information about my spouse.
+Fill in your spouse's name, address, (if you know it) date of birth, occupation, and length of time in Arizona. - 3.
+Information about your marriage.
+Fill in the date you were married, and the city and state where you were married.
+If you do not know this information, and you were married in Yuma County, you may get a copy of your marriage license from the Clerk of Superior Court at 250 West Second Street in Yuma, Az.
+If you were married in another county in Arizona, go to the Clerk of Superior Court at the county seat where you were married.
 Next: Read the statements that follow the checkboxes.
 Check the box for each statement that is true.
-If any of the first three statements are not true or if you fail to check the box to indicate the statement is true, your case may not proceed.
-If the fourth box (regarding legal decision-making and parenting time) is not checked, the Court may not be able to enter orders regarding legal decision-making and parenting time for the children. - Check the first box to indicate that you do not have a "covenant" marriage. - Check the second box to indicate your marriage is irretrievably broken or you and/or your spouse desire to live separate and apart from each other. - Check the third box to indicate you and your spouse have attended a free conference with trained staff through the Court- or that it would not help. - Check the fourth box to indicate this court has the power to decide legal decision-making and parenting time issues. - 4.
-To have a "Covenant Marriage," both Party A and Party B would have had to: - 1. sign papers requesting to have a covenant marriage or to convert to a covenant marriage, - 2. attend pre-marital counseling (unless converting an existing marriage to a covenant marriage, and - 3.
+If any statement is not true or if you fail to check the box to indicate the statement is true, your case may not proceed.
+If the fourth box (regarding legal decision-making) is not checked, the Court may not be able to enter orders regarding legal decision-making of the children.

+Check the first box to indicate that you do not have a "covenant" marriage.

+To have a "Covenant Marriage," both Party A and Party B would have had to:

+- 1. sign papers requesting to have a covenant marriage or to convert to a covenant marriage, - 2. attend pre-marital counseling (unless converting an existing marriage to a covenant marriage, AND - 3.
 Your marriage license would say "Covenant Marriage."